How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-If you add margin values in the RenderingOptions of ChromePdfRenderer, these margins will also be applied to the header and footer.
+If you add margin values in the RenderingOptions of ChromePdfRenderer, these margins will also apply to the header and footer.
+This approach provides a centralized way to manage margins across your entire document, including headers, footers, and main content.
+For more advanced margin customization, check our guide on setting custom margins.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-rendering-options-margins.cs